fortehub/AlwaysOnExercise/V. Add a sample database and Setup AlwaysON AG features.md

 7. Follow the images below for the Replicas steps.

-Check the Automatic Failover (Up to 5), Availability Mode is Synchronous commit, Readable Secondary is Yes.
+Check the Automatic Failover (Up to 5) but this is optional, Availability Mode is Synchronous commit for Primary Replica while Asynchronous for Secondary, Readable Secondary is Yes.
 Click the Add Replica button and add the 2nd SQL Server Instance (hjc-sqldr01).

 ![image](https://user-images.githubusercontent.com/95063830/173295620-92fce8c6-762d-4f4d-ab65-eb37e7cf4f06.png)